-- The composition of the Class makes it difficult or impracticable to apply the rules for mandates to take part in judicial proceedings on behalf of others or for consolidation of proceedings; - 61.
-Class Members include consumers and merchants in Quebec and across Canada who purchased a "Platinum Official" ticket from Ticketmaster for events (sporting, cultural, concert, etc.); - 61.1 Subclass Members include consumers and merchants in Quebec and across Canada who purchased any kind of ticket from Ticketmaster for events (sporting, cultural, concert, etc.) for which Ticketmaster had an agreement with the event organizer that fixed a floor price for resale, such as the P!NK and Drake concerts (as well as many other concerts as will be confirmed in discovery).
-As a result of the price floor fixed by Ticketmaster, Subclass Members were purchasing tickets on an artificially inflated ("fixed") market, and not in a free and competitive market system; - 62.
-The Applicant presumes that Ticketmaster has an important number of customers in Quebec and is aware of other Class Members in an identical situation as her.
-While her.
-Shows-number.
-Show - 63.
-The names and addresses of all the other members included in the Class/Subclass

-- are not known to the Applicant, however, are all in the possession of Ticketmaster since the orders must be placed online with a valid email and are sent by email; - 64.
+- 60. The composition of the Class makes it difficult or impracticable to apply the rules for mandates to take part in judicial proceedings on behalf of others or for consolidation of proceedings; - 61.
+Class Members include consumers and merchants in Quebec and across Canada who purchased a "Platinum Official" ticket from Ticketmaster for events (sporting, cultural, concert, etc.); - 62.
+The Applicant presumes that Ticketmaster has an important number of customers in Quebec and is aware of other Class Members in an identical situation as him.
+While he is unaware of the total number, he estimates that it is likely in the tens of thousands: - 63.
+The names and addresses of all the other members included in the Class are not known to the Applicant, however, are all in the possession of Ticketmaster since the orders must be placed online with a valid email and are sent by email; - 64.
 Class Members are numerous and are dispersed across the province and country; - 65.
 These facts demonstrate that it would be impractical, if not impossible, to contact each and every Class member to obtain mandates and to join them in one action; - 66.
 In these circumstances, a class action is the only appropriate procedure for all of the members of the Class to effectively pursue their respective rights and have access to justice without overburdening the court system;

-D) THE CLASS MEMBER REQUESTING TO BE APPOINTED AS REPRESENTATIVE PLAINTIFF IS IN A POSITION TO PROPERLY REPRESENT THE CLASS
+D) THE CLASS MEMBER REQUESTING TO BE APPOINTED AS REPRESENTATIVE PLAINTIFF IS IN A POSITION TO PROPERLY REPRESENT THE CLASS conclusions that he proposes herein;

-- 67. The Applicant requests that she be appointed the status of representative plaintiff for the following main reasons: - a) She is a member of the Class and has a personal interest in seeking the conclusions that she proposes herein; - b) She is competent, in that she has the potential to be the mandatary of the action if it had proceeded under article 91 of the Code of Civil Procedure; - c) Her interests are not antagonistic to those of other Class members; - 68.
-The Applicant adds that she participated in the drafting of the present application and has reviewed the exhibits; - 69.
-She is taking this action to obtain compensation and also to denounce the widespread problems alleged herein causing ongoing prejudice to her fellow Class/Subclass Members, who at the end of the day, are hard-working Canadian citizens who want to enjoy their favourite singers perform live, without having to sacrifice on other life necessities, especially during these challenging times of inflation; - 70.
-She is taking this action so that she and all Class/Subclass Members can be compensated, to force Ticketmaster to modify its practices and to hold them accountable:
+- 67. The Applicant requests that he be appointed the status of representative plaintiff for the following main reasons: - a) He is a member of the Class and has a personal interest in seeking the

+- b) He is competent, in that he has the potential to be the mandatary of the action if it had proceeded under article 91 of the Code of Civil Procedure; - c) His interests are not antagonistic to those of other Class members; - 68.
+The Applicant adds that he participated in the drafting of the present application and has reviewed the exhibits: - 69.
+He is taking this action to obtain compensation and also to denounce this widespread problem causing ongoing prejudice to his fellow Class Members, who at the end of day, are hard-working Canadian citizens who want to enjoy their favourite singers perform live, without having to sacrifice on other life necessities, especially during these challenging times of inflation; - 70.
+He is taking this action so that he and all Class Members can be compensated, to force Ticketmaster to modify its practice and to hold them accountable;